 If your target market includes large teams in large companies, an enterprise model for pricing may offer a great opportunity.
 Here, you sell a multi-seat licence rather than an individual one.
 This, in turn, could help you achieve recurring revenues from subscriptions or memberships.

-The key here is to consider perceived value for the customer.
-For example, a multi-seat licence that provides online access for 50 employees, but the price of 30 individual licences, offers better value to the client, whilst increasing your revenues.
+The key here is to consider the perceived value for your customer.
+For example, a multi-seat licence that provides online access for 50 employees, but for the price of 30 individual licences, offers better value to the client, whilst increasing your revenues.

 To do this you will need to identify and work with senior decision-makers at your prospects.
 This may require a longer-term approach to sales.
 It also involves transforming the relationship from transactional to a partnership.
 This requires a deep understanding of your customer's desired learning and performance outcomes and a training service that can be shown to improve them.

 How to present training prices well

 I'm often asked if training prices should be displayed on client websites.
 The apparent argument for not doing so is often due to an inconsistent discounting legacy.
 Understanding these issues is obviously important before you decide on publishing your pricing.
 Generally, I find that customers prefer transparent pricing, and that should also be an important consideration.

 Semrush: This example includes three easy-to-understand options. with further information for prospects wanting more in-depth comparisons:

 WordPress: Each option has a CTA button, with one labelled 'popular' to guide the prospect.
 This example compares each pricing bundle, with those features not included helpfully greyed out with a cross.

 Marketo: This includes a useful summary statement and a list of features, all neatly laid out for easy comparison.

 My recommendation is for you to be part of pricing conversations.
 Too often, marketers end up managing just promotion and miss the opportunity to influence the other ‘p’s of marketing.
 It’s good for you to have an opinion about pricing for your elearning and training services.
 It's much better to do something about it.

 MD, Achieve B2B Marketing